-- In the bowl of a stand mixer beat the butter and the sugar and with the paddle attachment on medium-high speed until it is pale and fluffy, about 3 minutes.
+- In a large bowl beat the butter and the sugar with a handheld mixer on low for about 30 seconds until the ingredients are combined then increase the speed to medium-high and cream the butter and sugar until it is soft and creamy looking, about 3 minutes.
 Add the vanilla and beat on medium speed for 30 seconds.
 Scrape the sides and sides and bottom of the bowl

-- Add the eggs one at a time, beating on medium speed until well combined.
-Scrape the sides and bottom of the bowl and beat for another 30 seconds.
+- Add the egg, beating on medium speed until it is incorporated.
+Scrape the sides and bottom of the bowl

 - For the whipping cream, remove the bowl and the beaters from the refrigerator.
 Beat the heavy cream until soft peaks form.
-Stir about 1/4 of the whipped cream into the cake batter.
+Fold all of the whipped cream into the cake batter.
 Then gently fold the rest of the whipped cream into the batter.

 - Fill each cupcake liner 1/2 full with batter.
 Do not fill more than that.
 The addition of the whipped cream causes the cupcakes to rise a lot.
 Bake the cupcakes for 18-20 minutes, remove them from the oven and place the pan on a cooling rack.
-Cool for 10 minutes before removing from the cupcake tins.
-Place 12 more cupcake liners in one of the pans and bake the remaining batter.
+C

 - Let the cupcakes cool completely for about 1 hour.
 Store the cupcakes in an airtight container.
 The cupcakes can be stored at room temperature for about 48 hours or frozen up to 2 months.